javier-fg/node-red-mqtt-sparkplug-wrapper/readme.md

+# -- WORK IN PROGRESS --

 # MQTT Sparkplug implementation for Node-Red

+Node-Red mqtt-sparkplug-wrapper is a set of Node-Red nodes, that will enable Node-Red to communicate with other client over MQTT using the Sparkplug b (spB) protocol.
+To know more about the Eclipse Sparkplug B standard visit their website [Eclipse Sparkplug](https://sparkplug.eclipse.org/).

+This node is based on the mqtt-sparkplug-wrapper source code at [GitHub Repository](https://github.com/thomassorensen2650/node-red-contrib-mqtt-sparkplug-wrapper)

+# Todo Features
+ - [x] Re-structure base source code, rename node.
+ - [ ] spB virtual device node - Create a virtual edge (EoN) / device (EoND) spB node.
+ - [ ] spB input message node - Attach to a spB topic and parse messages.
+ - [ ] spB output message node - Attach to a spB topic and parse messages.
+ - [ ] spb device node - This node will receive the data from an existing spB node, as well as being able to send commands.

+---
+# -- ORIGINAL README --

+# MQTT Sparkplug implementation for Node-Red

-MQTT-Sparkplug-Plus is a set of Node-Red nodes, that will enable Node-Red to communicate with other client over MQTT using the sparkplug b protocol.
+mqtt-sparkplug-wrapper is a set of Node-Red nodes, that will enable Node-Red to communicate with other client over MQTT using the sparkplug b protocol.
 The package contains the followings nodes:

 ## mqtt sparkplug device
 The *mqtt sparkplug device* act as a [Sparkplug B complient](https://s3.amazonaws.com/ignition-modules/Current/Sparkplug+Specification.pdf) EoN Node.